-Business car insurance is a type of car insurance that covers you if you use your car for work-related purposes, other than commuting.
-It's often more expensive than standard car insurance because you're seen as more of a risk to insurance providers.
-That’s because you often cover more miles at busier times and on unfamiliar roads.
-This means you're more likely to make a claim.
+Business car insurance covers you if you use your car for work-related purposes, apart from commuting.
+It’s often more expensive than standard car insurance because you’re seen as more of a risk to insurance providers.
+That’s because driving for work can result in you covering more miles at busier times and on unfamiliar roads.
+This means you’re more likely to make a claim on your insurance.

-What does business car insurance cover you for?
+What does business car insurance cover me for?

 Business car insurance can cover you if you use your car to: